 When an Adjustable Rate Home Loan is Right for You

-It may be hip to do things unconventionally, but that notion doesn't quite apply when you're choosing a mortgage -- especially when we're talking about an adjustable rate versus a fixed rate.
+It may be hip to do things unconventionally, but that notion doesn't quite apply when you're choosing a mortgage -- especially when we're talking about an adjustable rate mortgage versus a fixed rate mortgage.
 With adjustable rate mortgages making up only 5.5 percent of the loans closed in February 2018, according to mortgage data firm EllieMae, getting an ARM might just mean that you’re more of a real estate hipster than someone who has carefully considered their options.

 But we're not jumping to conclusions yet.
 ARMs aren't for everyone, but that doesn't mean they're not for you.
 If you're very self-aware and know what you need to do to complement your financial picture, it could be the perfect instrument to help you achieve your goals.